dimitrios-git/deploywell/gitbook/generate-a-ssh-key.md

 ---
-description: Instructions to generate a key for authenticating to remote hosts.
+description: Your Guide to Generating a SSH Key
 ---

 # Generate a SSH Key

+Use the following command to generate a new SSH key in the project's directory:

 ```bash
 ssh-keygen -t rsa -b 4096 -C "ansible_ssh_key" -f ansible_ssh_key # Generate a set of keys